fstaudt/helm-values/README.md

 ## Tasks

-### unpackJsonSchemas
+### extractJsonSchemas

-Unpack JSON schemas `values.schema.json` from chart dependencies (including sub-charts in dependencies).
+Extract JSON schemas `values.schema.json` from chart dependencies (including sub-charts in dependencies).

 Task requires package of all dependencies available in `charts` directory.\
 It can only be executed after `helm dependency update` has been successfully executed.

-If dependency is not available in `charts` directory or if unpack fails, task generates a fallback empty schema with the error in schema description.
+If dependency is not available in `charts` directory or if extraction fails, task generates a fallback empty schema with the error in schema description.

 This task is a dependency of task [aggregateJsonSchema](#aggregatejsonschema).